normnXT/note-keeper/README.md

 ![image](https://github.com/user-attachments/assets/f030c619-f9c8-4d43-a981-c2d795f11f67)

-The Google OAuth 2.0 authentication process is handled by the server with help from PassportJS.
+The Google OAuth 2.0 authentication process allows users to log in with their Google account through the Google API, and it is handled by the server with help from PassportJS.
 The PassportJS authentication strategy is specified in the server.js file:

 ```javascript
 passport.use(